Xesued/pi-firestick/README.md

 Requirements
 --------------

-(IF we are using the IR remote stuff....)
+(If we are using the IR remote...)

 Install the [`pigpio`](http://abyz.me.uk/rpi/pigpio/index.html):